The start of a new school year can feel like you’ve forgotten how to learn.

 Ah, the common plight of every student: procrastination.
 Because why do it now when you can do it tomorrow?

-Cold Turkey Writer is a free text-editor app that blocks out all distractions from your computer – literally.
-This program will not let you exit until you’ve hit that custom word count or time limit.
+Cold Turkey Writer is a free text-editor app that blocks out all distractions from your computer—and I mean all.
+This program will not let you exit until you’ve hit your custom word count or time limit.

 Incorporate ways to stay active into your study life.

 Not only is it a great way to de-stress and stay healthy, but researchers have shown that regular exercise improves your verbal memory and thinking skills.
-If you can’t find time to hit the gym, here are some tips to help you move.
+If you can’t find time to hit the gym, here are some tips to help you move while you study.

 Go to office hours and use UBC resources

-- The Chapman Learning Commons, on the 3rd floor of the Irving K. Barber Learning Centre, offers tutoring and other resources to help your writing.
+- The Chapman Learning Commons provides online resources as well as services on the 3rd floor of the Irving K. Barber Learning Centre, including free equipment lending, tutoring, and peers who can help improve your writing.

 Take care of yourself